 People tend to associate the term “toll-free” with telephone calls, but you can also send texts to a toll-free number if the business has their number enabled for texting.
-Toll-free texting is a fast and easy way for businesses to communicate with their customers — both those they have relationships with now and those they hope to attract in the future.
+Toll-free texting is a fast and easy way for businesses to communicate with their customers — those they have relationships with now and those they hope to attract in the future.

 By offering texting as an additional communication option, consumers enjoy the ease of having only one number in their contacts for your business.
 That makes it convenient for them to reach you whether they choose to talk or text (or both).
 And that’s really what most people want: choices that fit their lifestyle.